DanielPullan/gmail-notify/README.md

 Once I've finished what I've started, I'll likely make some starter code for people doing it the manly way, with raw LEDs and breadboards and beards with fists underneath them.
 Given that me putting this into the README is the first update this project has had in 5 months, this won't be coming soon.
 I also saw a Traffic Lights LED board for the Pi.
 It looked perfect for this use case...

 ### Targets
-Pi-Liter: This one can and will be worked on.

-Piglow: This one can and will be worked on.

-Ledborg: My Ledborg is dead, once I find a replacement, will be worked on.

-Raw LEDs: Will be worked on once other targets are finished.

-Ubuntu: Not using LED's (naturally) but Ubuntu's notification system instead.
-Nearly complete (quite simple).

-Traffic Lights LED: If I get it and everything else is finished, will be worked on.
+PiGlow - Mainly working, Beta version is nearly done.

+Pi-Liter - Not working, next in line.

+Ledborg - Not working, haven't got one currently.

+AstroPi - Not working, ordering one soon.

+Raw LED - Not working, next in line to Pi-Liter

+Ubuntu - Mostly working, just needs cleaning up.

 ### Features
 Features depend on which board you are using.

+Piglow
+- Colours!
+- Brightness levels!
+- Animations!

 Pi-Liter
 - Super simple setup.
 - Perfect for monitoring small amounts of email (or specific types of email)
 - Kitt-mode: Remember Kitt from Knight Rider?
 Enable this and be amazed.

-Piglow
-- Colours!
-- Brightness levels!
-- Animations!

 Ledborg
-- Mix of Pi-Liter and Piglow
+- Unknown until I get my hands on a new Ledborg.

+AstroPi
+- More colours
+- More brighness
+- More animations
+- Temp level stuff too because why not?

+Raw LED
+- RAW EDITION
+- BUILD IT LIKE A MAN (or a girl... please don't eat me please feminists)

 Ubuntu
 - Email notifications without the email client.